nevermined-io/nvm-docs/docs/tutorials/login-wallet-provider.md

 </Tabs>

 ## Add the wallet provider
 Now in our app we need to add the Wallet Provider as a parent of all the components that will use functionalities from it.
-The `WalletProvider` has a prop call `client` where we need to pass the instance of the [Wagmi client](https://wagmi.sh/docs/client), the good news is that we have `getClient` from `@nevermined-io/catalog-providers` which will return a client already configured
+The `WalletProvider` has a prop call `client` where we need to pass the instance of the [Wagmi client](https://wagmi.sh/docs/client), the good news is that we have `getClient` from `@nevermined-io/catalog-providers` which will return a client already configured.
+Optionally we can pass the `correctNetworkId` which will request to the wallet to change to the set network when the current one is not supported, and `connectKitProps` that includes all the customization option of `ConnectKit`, see options [here](https://docs.family.co/connectkit/customization)

 ```tsx
 import React from 'react';